Updated: Oct 6, 2022

 I think my favourite was the pumpkin filled with the butternut squash spread.
 So cute and so yummy!
 Again, this is something that is so simple to do, yet looks impressive.
 Just look at that cute pumpkin!

 Emandare Vineyard's Pinot Noir paired so well with this spread.
-I can say this because I had most of this spread and wine lol.
+I can say this because I had most of this spread and wine.
 I am just 1 out of the 3 women not expecting a baby at this dinner table, so someone had to eat it all!
-With the help of our plus ones (who are our husbands lol).
+With the help of our plus ones of course (our husbands).

 And there we have it, a special evening with the Floral Support team, our husbands and Winnie!